 Rotary drill operators (also referred to as drillers) typically perform tasks such as implementing well plans, maintaining drill rigs, introducing and implementing safety procedures.
 They are required to train crews to work securely and effectively, and the need to move levers and throttles and observe a number of pressure gauges to control rotary tables’ speeds and for regulating the pressure of tools that are placed at the drill holes’ bottoms.
 They need to observe gauges that are monitoring well flow and prevent overflow.

 They also need to keep records of the location and nature of certain layers that are drilled, of the used tools and materials, of the services that were performed, and of how much time the operations required.
 It is also their task to start pump operations and examine this to make sure circulations are optimal and to ensure the consistency of drill fluids or mud in a specific well.
 They can use highly specialized tools for the recovery of broken or lost bits of equipment, drilling pipes, or casings.

 How much can they make?

-In 2016, oil and gas rotary drill operators had median hourly wages of $25.56, and their average yearly earnings were around $56,160 as reported by the BLT (Bureau of Labor Statistics).
+Oil and gas rotary drill operators have median hourly wages of $25.56, and their average yearly earnings are around $56,160 as reported by the BLT (Bureau of Labor Statistics).